OpenDive/robotrumble-reborn-web/README_py.md

    - Markers are clearly visible and not too small
    - Video resolution is sufficient to detect markers

-2. If markers are not being detected:
-   - Try different dictionary types
-   - Check if the markers in your video match the dictionary type
+2. When to use each mode:
+   - Use `--dict` when you know your marker's dictionary
-   - Ensure the video quality is good enough for detection
+   - Use default mode for quick detection
+   - Use `--test-all` when:
+     - You're unsure which dictionary your markers use
+     - You have multiple marker types in the scene
+     - You want to verify marker detection across dictionaries

 3. Performance considerations:
    - The script processes frames in real-time
    - Higher resolution videos may impact performance
-   - Automatic dictionary detection mode may be slower than specific dictionary mode
+   - `--test-all` mode is slower as it checks all dictionaries
+   - Default mode stops at first successful detection

 ## Troubleshooting